clarissalabrum/math4610-1/basicReview/algebra.md

 ### Definition of Relations and Functions

 One of the first things students see in any basic algebra course is the definition of a function.
-In particular, students will see functions in the form of polynomials, [trigonometric](https://jvkoebbe.github.io/math4610/basicReview/trigonometry) functions, exponential and logarithmic functions.
+In particular, students will see functions in the form of polynomials, rational functions of polynomials, root and power functions, [trigonometric](https://jvkoebbe.github.io/math4610/basicReview/trigonometry) functions, exponential and logarithmic functions, and combinations of these functions.
 These types of functions are sometimes called elementary functions.
-A basic definition of a function is the following:
+A basicdefinition of a function is the following:

 ### Inverse Functions